imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Resources/Obsidian implementation.md

 Each file type has properties to support task management and progress tracking.
 Here's a breakdown:

 * `status`: The file can go through different states, such as `waiting` for an event to be ready, `blocking` another file from being ready, or `blocked` by another file.
-These states can also be specific to each file type :
+These states can also be specific to each file type:
 	* Processes can be `working/not working`: Check this property to see if you are currently following the process as described in the process file.
 	* Projects can be `done/not done`: Use this to archive completed projects.
 This removes the projects from view but keeps them in the corresponding folder.
-	* Initiative can be `designed/not designed`: Check this if it has solid documentation linking to all relevant processes.
-This is recommended only if you plan to restructure or create a new initiative.
+	* Domain can be `designed/not designed`: Check this if it has solid documentation linking to all relevant processes.
+This is recommended only if you plan to restructure or create a new domain.
 * `detail`: This property helps when reviewing processes.
-Set it to true if the process’ documentation is lengthy, so you'll know when reviewing that you need to check more than just the title to determine its state.
+Set it to true if the process' documentation is lengthy, so you'll know when reviewing that you need to check more than just the title to determine its state.
 * `context`: This property varies depending on the file type.
 	* If it's a project, it should contain its location to help coordinate projects with similar locations.
 	* If it's a working process, it should contain the time by which the process is completed.
 This helps avoid over-scheduling.